CreativeMachinesLab/softbotEvolution/base/README.txt

 *** NOTE:  These instructions were made on a Linux system running Ubuntu ***
            and gcc version 4.6.3

+           These instructions are a work in progress, if you have errors, please contact me so that I can help find a solution and update the instructions for future users.
+Thank you!

 Step 1: Installing HyperNEAT
 ----------------------------